ShayestehHS/Dash/README.md

 ### Database
 - Use Squirrel for query building
-- All migrations in `db/repository/postgresql/migrations/`
+- All migrations in `db/repository/{domain}/postgresql/migrations/`
 - Repository implementations in `db/repository/{domain}/postgresql/`
+- Use PostgreSQL-specific features:
-- Use PostgreSQL-specific features (UUIDv7 for improved indexing and performance.)
+  - **UUIDv7** for primary keys (improved indexing and performance)
+  - **TIMESTAMP WITH TIME ZONE** for all timestamp columns
+  - **Automatic `updated_at` triggers** for timestamp updates

+### API Conventions
+- All endpoints must end with a trailing slash (`/`)
+- Unsupported HTTP methods return `405 Method Not Allowed`
+- Validation errors return field-specific messages
+- Structured JSON logging with file and line numbers
+- Error codes follow `FunctionName:Code` format